 Amy Freestone, a former SERC postdoc and new managing director of SERC’s Marine Invasions Research Lab.
 (Credit: Brent Sewall)

 Amy Freestone joined the Smithsonian Environmental Research Center (SERC) in May, to help lead the Marine Invasions Research Lab as senior scientist and managing director.
 Amy previously worked with SERC as a postdoctoral fellow from 2006 to 2009, before working as an assistant professor at Temple University in Philadelphia.
-In this Q&A, Amy discusses the roots of her love for ecology, bridging the gap between local and global research, and her core principles of scientific research.
+In this Q&A, Freestone discusses the roots of her love for ecology, bridging the gap between local and global research, and her core principles of scientific research.

 Edited for brevity and clarity.